A1y0sh4/The-Great-Unciv-Rework/README.md

 -Most Resources are not revealed until the discovery of a tech, making some combinations stategical in the early-game

--It's been added new Natural Wonders
+-It's been added new Natural Wonders (and now all Natural Wonders give their yields without having to be worked)

 -It's been added a religious victory and some civs have it as their favourite one (Byzantium, Celts, The Ottomans, Spain, Arabia, Ethiopia, Siam)